user profile avatar

 Bio

 Hi, my name is Liana, and I’m a high school senior deeply passionate about mental health advocacy.
 For the past five years, I’ve dedicated myself to working with a nonprofit that creates innovative mental health tools aimed at helping people manage their emotions and improve their lives.
 One of my proudest accomplishments has been leading workshops where students practice different stress relief techniques, and we collaborate to determine the most effective methods.
 I also advocate for children of NFL players who suffer from post-football brain injuries, such as CTE (Chronic Traumatic Encephalopathy), as I’ve seen firsthand how it affects families like mine.
 In my work on the Joy AI Wellness Platform, I contributed to the selection of mental health practices that were ultimately featured by major media outlets like ABC, NBC, BBC, and MSNBC.
 Seeing the impact my work has had on a larger scale has inspired me to continue pushing for real solutions to the mental health challenges our society faces.
 I’m planning to study psychology in college to further my goal of developing practical and accessible mental health tools.
-I’m also a caregiver, helping my father and grandparents, which has shaped my understanding of resilience and compassion.
+I’m also a caregiver, helping my grandparents, which has shaped my understanding of resilience and compassion.
 I’m a sister, volunteer, activist, and daughter, and I believe in creating a world where mental health care is not just a luxury but a right.
 Fun facts: I make a delicious apple pie from scratch!
 I love apple pie.
 Thank you for visiting my profile!

 Education